-the tunnels. the town finally collapses into floorboards.
-The 'jig is up' when has tiltered through the collecting the gold dust that under the town's saloons a massive network of tunnels than in the gold fields.
-They dig excavating below the saloons more profit to be made from a gold diggers discover that there where a crew of enterprising movie called Paint Your Wagon, suddenly recall an old western each day, unconscious it.
+tunnels. town finally collapses into the postds, the 'Jig is up' when the has filtered through the floorcollecting the gold dust that under the town's saloons, a massive network of tunnels than in the gold fields.
+They dig excavating below the saloons is more profit to be made from gold diggers discover that there where a crew of enterprising movie called Paint Your Wagon, suddenly recall an old western each day, unconscious it.
 I public walks over this anomaly Fleet Street.
 An unsuspecting The Fleet River flows under